technmsg/blog/v2/content/2015/11/02/balance.md

 ## It's a bullshit problem

 When we talk about work-life balance, especially within an industry that tends to be highly valued and where skilled workers are well compensated as a result, we're already doing alright.
-It make us feel guilty to complain when we:
+It makes us feel guilty to complain when we:

 * can pay our rent or mortgage, put food on the table, and afford excellent health care, all with money to spare